Will bring lessons to you...

 Eric arrived in Virginia by way of Minnesota, where he was raised and educated.
 He graduated with a degree in Piano Performance (95) from the University of Minnesota, and later went on to study organ at Augsburg College (08), which eventually evolved into study toward a Master of Music Education degree.

-Eric has spent the last 25+ years teaching, traveling/performing around the world, and serving in various music director and church music roles.
+Eric has spent nearly 3 decades teaching, traveling/performing around the world, and serving in various music director and church music roles.
 His specialties include jazz and classical performance and instruction; and while his teaching style incorporates many traditional elements, he is anything but conventional.
 Eric's students will learn all of the fundamental building blocks of a solid music education, but he also incorporates improvisation techniques, composition, and contemporary chart reading skills to reinforce understanding and to keep his students challenged and engaged.

 Eric is a member of MTNA and the local chapter - the Charlottesville Music Teachers Association (CMTA).
 Additionally, Eric is a certified Royal Conservatory of Music teacher and all of Eric's students have the opportunity and are encouraged to participate in The Royal Conservatory Music Development Program.